Web Analytics

 <figure><img src="/files/htzZgWoJU0jxhMTAx5DF" alt=""><figcaption></figcaption></figure>

-Use a bar graph for faster day-to-day comparison.
+Use a **Bar graph** when you want a faster day-to-day comparison.

 <figure><img src="/files/2Ed8zDvxlwlKZIFhKdlo" alt=""><figcaption></figcaption></figure>

-You can also hover data points for exact values and download charts for reporting.
+You can also hover over data points to see exact values and download charts for reporting.
+This is useful when you need a fast visual summary for internal communication.

 ### Referrer URL tracking